 - eCPM: average cost per thousand impressions

-- Completions: # of Snaps watched to 97% of their duration
+- Completions: number of Snaps watched to 97% of their duration

 - Average Screen Time: how long people spent watching your ad across all impressions

-- eCPV (effective cost per video view): The average cost per qualified video view, with a view counting as 2 seconds of watching or a swipe up, whichever comes first
+- eCPV (effective cost per video view): the average cost per qualified video view, with a view counting as two seconds of watching or a swipe up, whichever comes first

-- Swipe Ups: # of times people swiped up to view your attachment
+- Swipe Ups: number of times people swiped up to view your attachment

-- Swipe Up Rate: average # of swipes per impression as percentage
+- Swipe Up Rate: average number of swipes per impression (as a percentage)

 - eCPSU: effective cost per swipe up

-From the Ad Manager Dashboard view, you can also view results by date range.
+From the Ads Manager Dashboard view, you can also view results by date range.

-Snapchat also offers a Mobile Dashboard on the app for accessing ad performance metrics on the go.
+Snapchat ads also offer a Mobile Dashboard on the app for accessing ad-performance metrics on the go.

-Snapchat’s new self-serve analytics tools are definitely an improvement from their weak in-app metrics and third-party monitoring tools from before.
+Snapchat’s self-serve analytics tools are definitely an improvement over the weak in-app metrics and third-party monitoring tools offered before.

 Let’s take a look.

-Both Facebook and Instagram ad metrics are viewed on the Facebook Ad Manager, a tool that can be used either through a browser or through the Ads Manager app.
+Both Facebook and Instagram ad metrics are viewed on the Facebook Ads Manager, a tool that can be used either through a browser or through the Ads Manager app.

-Facebook Ads Manager and Snapchat’s Ad Manager share a lot of the same useful features:
+Facebook Ads Manager and Snapchats Ads Manager share a lot of the same useful features:

 The Next Steps

-Advertising on Snapchat has never been easier with the launch of their self-serve Ad Manager.
+Since launching their self-serve Ads Manager, Snapchat ads have been easier than ever to work with.
 Signing up is free and takes less than five minutes, making it friendly for businesses of all sizes and budgets.